 —- Momoko Suzuki —-

-Taking as its starting point, Battaille’s formulation of the inform, and exploring the possibility of a contemporary interpretation of the (formless); Suzuki builds ongoing series of highly ritualized, site-specific, performative works, where the very medium of the works production is reduced to the absolute minimum, but where the scale and sheer ambition of the endeavor is undertaken at an architectural scale.
+Taking as its starting point, Battaille’s formulation of the inform, and exploring the possibility of a contemporary interpretation of the (formless); Suzuki builds ongoing series of highly ritualised, site-specific, performative works, where the very medium of the work’s production is reduced to the absolute minimum, but where the scale and sheer ambition of the endeavour is undertaken at an architectural scale.

-Suzuki’s exhibiting project, the ongoing Untitled Drawing Projects, is an encounter with Momoko Suzuki ‘s prodigious talent for creating accomplished and ambitious site-specific works.
-During her performance, Suzuki has been produced a large-scale, time-based work drawn directly onto the walls, and transforming one to another architecture.
-Exploring formlessness and repetitive action, a visual record of her interpretation and stages of discovery throughout the works development, the entire production process, and resulting work, will be visible to the public only to then disappear at the close of the performance, under the white surface’s that form the very fabric of the space.
-Here impermanence, and the questioning of the positing of singular, permanent art work being central tenants of the work.
+Suzuki’s work, the ongoing No-titled Drawing Project, is an encounter with her talent for creating accomplished and ambitious site-specific works.
+During her performances, Suzuki produces large-scale, time-based work drawn directly onto walls, transforming each to the architecture in which they are created.
+Exploring formlessness and repetitive action, a visual record of her interpretation and stages of discovery throughout the works development, the entire production process, and resulting work will be visible to the public only to then disappear at the close of the performance, under the white surface that forms the very fabric of the space.
+Here impermanence, and the questioning of the positing of singular permanent artwork being central tenants of the questions raised through her practice.